 Matt turned to the voice.
 His Unit Chief, affectionately known as Lew to the crews, bellowed from his office doorway.
 Matt rolled his eyes.

-The unfortunate nickname is a witty reference to the alleged scandalous late nineties sexual affair between Clinton and government intern Monica Lewinsky where, during their affair, a cigar is alleged to have been used as a phallic sex toy.
+The unfortunate nickname was a witty reference to the alleged scandalous late nineties sexual affair between Clinton and government intern Monica Lewinsky where, during their affair, a cigar was alleged to have been used as a phallic sex toy.